derrickcreamer/Hemlock/README.md

 + Second, this only prevents the addition of instances that are of type Poison - it doesn't prevent the addition of status instances that merely *feed* Poison.
 Therefore, preventing a status does not guarantee that its value will never increase.
 (For that, see **SUPPRESS**, below.)

 ###### What's an instance?
 A status instance simply tells the system that a specific status is present.
-You can think of it as the value that you're inserting for the given status.
+Each status instance has an integer value which contributes to the total for the given status.

 For example, if you add two instances of BonusArmor, one with value 3 and one with value 5, then your BonusArmor status will have a value of 8.
 The status instances are kept separate so you can remove one without affecting the others.